godotengine/godot-docs/classes/class_node.rst

 Description
 -----------

-Nodes can be set as children of other nodes, resulting in a tree arrangement.
-Any tree of nodes is called a "Scene".
+Nodes are the base bricks with which Godot games are developed.
+They can be set as children of other nodes, resulting in a tree arrangement.
+A given node can contain any number of nodes as children (but there is only one scene tree root node) with the requirement that all siblings (direct children of a node) should have unique names.

-Scenes can be saved to disk, and then instanced into other scenes.
+Any tree of nodes is called a *scene*.
+Scenes can be saved to the disk and then instanced into other scenes.
 This allows for very high flexibility in the architecture and data model of the projects.
+Nodes can optionally be added to groups.
+This makes it easy to reach a number of nodes from the code (for example an "enemies" group) to perform grouped actions.

-:ref:`SceneTree<class_scenetree>` contains the "active" tree of nodes, and a node becomes active (receiving NOTIFICATION_ENTER_SCENE) when added to that tree.
+**Scene tree:** The :ref:`SceneTree<class_scenetree>` contains the active tree of nodes.
+When a node is added to the scene tree, it receives the NOTIFICATION_ENTER_TREE notification and its :ref:`_enter_tree<class_Node__enter_tree>` callback is triggered.
+Children nodes are always added *after* their parent node, i.e. the :ref:`_enter_tree<class_Node__enter_tree>` callback of a parent node will be triggered before its child's.

-A node can contain any number of nodes as a children (but there is only one tree root) with the requirement that no two children with the same name can exist.
+Once all nodes have been added in the scene tree, they receive the NOTIFICATION_READY notification and their respective :ref:`_ready<class_Node__ready>` callbacks are triggered.
+For groups of nodes, the :ref:`_ready<class_Node__ready>` callback is called in reverse order, from the children up to the parent nodes.

-Nodes can, optionally, be added to groups.
-This makes it easy to reach a number of nodes from the code (for example an "enemies" group).
+It means that when adding a scene to the scene tree, the following order will be used for the callbacks: :ref:`_enter_tree<class_Node__enter_tree>` of the parent, :ref:`_enter_tree<class_Node__enter_tree>` of the children, :ref:`_ready<class_Node__ready>` of the children and finally :ref:`_ready<class_Node__ready>` of the parent (and that recursively for the whole scene).

-Nodes can be set to "process" state, so they constantly receive a callback requesting them to process (do anything).
-Normal processing (:ref:`_process<class_Node__process>`) happens as fast as possible and is dependent on the frame rate, so the processing time delta is variable.
-Fixed processing (:ref:`_fixed_process<class_Node__fixed_process>`) happens a fixed amount of times per second (by default 60) and is useful to link itself to the physics.
+**Processing:** Nodes can be set to the "process" state, so that they receive a callback on each frame requesting them to process (do something).
+Normal processing (callback :ref:`_process<class_Node__process>`, toggled with :ref:`set_process<class_Node_set_process>`) happens as fast as possible and is dependent on the frame rate, so the processing time *delta* is variable.
+Fixed processing (callback :ref:`_fixed_process<class_Node__fixed_process>`, toggled with :ref:`set_fixed_process<class_Node_set_fixed_process>`) happens a fixed amount of times per second (by default 60) and is useful to link itself to the physics.

 Nodes can also process input events.
-When set, the :ref:`_input<class_Node__input>` function will be called with every input that the program receives.
-Since this is usually too overkill (unless used for simple projects), an :ref:`_unhandled_input<class_Node__unhandled_input>` function is called when the input was not handled by anyone else (usually, GUI :ref:`Control<class_control>` nodes).
+When set, the :ref:`_input<class_Node__input>` function will be called for each input that the program receives.
+In many cases, this can be overkill (unless used for simple projects), and the :ref:`_unhandled_input<class_Node__unhandled_input>` function might be preferred; it is called when the input event was not handled by anyone else (typically, GUI :ref:`Control<class_control>` nodes), ensuring that the node only receives the events that were meant for it.

-To keep track of the scene hierarchy (specially when instancing scenes into scenes) an "owner" can be set to a node.
+To keep track of the scene hierarchy (especially when instancing scenes into other scenes), an "owner" can be set for the node with :ref:`set_owner<class_Node_set_owner>`.
 This keeps track of who instanced what.
 This is mostly useful when writing editors and tools, though.

-Finally, when a node is freed, it will free all its children nodes too.
+Finally, when a node is freed with :ref:`free<class_Node_free>` or :ref:`queue_free<class_Node_queue_free>`, it will also free all its children.

 Member Function Description
 ---------------------------